Syretsko–Pecherska line: Ghost stations

 One of the most notable facts that the line is known for is that stations for which the construction had begun were deliberately passed over for later openings.
 This happened often with the lack of financing, but the need for continuing to extend the system.
-One of these stations were Pecherska which opened six years after the extension which carried it (Klovska-Vydubych).
+One of these stations were Pecherska which opened six years after the extension which carried it (Klovska-Vydubychi).
 At present there are three stations that remain unfinished on the line, with various prospects of opening.

 Lvivska Brama is the first of such, a deep underground station that exists in a half-built state, with the underground part structurally complete and even partially decorated, and lacking an escalator tunnel and a lobby.
 For many years it appeared on the map as under-construction with no actual work taking place, the scheduled opening year being shifted perpetually.

 Telychka is another unopened station, on the right bank of the Dnieper River, that is sealed off completely, with no illumination at most times, and has remained such since the tunnels were built back in 1990.
 It was not opened because there was no need for it, since the Lower Telychka industrial area (which the station was planned to serve) quickly deteriorated with the end of the Soviet Union.
 However, there is a proposed re-development plan of the area and, as the station is sub-surface and structurally complete, it will not be difficult to finish and open the station should a need arise.

 Finally, between Lukianivska and Dorohozhychi, a provision exists for another deep station, the project name for which is Vulytsia Hertsena (Hertzen street).
 Currently, there are no plans to complete the station at all, due to the difficulty in building a deep-level station on an existing stretch being very costly, as well as impractical, particularly in the light of more important projects such as Podilsko–Voskresenska and Livoberezhna lines, which will not be completed until 2025 at the least.

 All three stations satisfy a regulatory requirement of having stations (including ghost ones, capable of serving as emergency exits or fire shelters) no farther than 2000 m (1¼ mi) apart.

 Also, these stations host traction substations, ventilation and drainage equipment as all ordinary stations do.
 Currently, only Lvivska Brama is staffed 24/7 with a station agent, the others being visited by maintenance personnel only occasionally.

-Other projects

-Other projects include a general upgrade of stations, in particular the construction of a second entrance to the Druzhby Narodiv station and a complex repair of Lukianivska which suffers from hydroisolation problems.